Contact Us Make a payment Check In

 How Can Carolina Therapy Connection Help?

 At Carolina Therapy Connection, we understand how powerful Play Therapy can be.
 Our team of skilled mental wellness counselors is here to support your child’s mental health journey.
-We offer free screenings to see if Play Therapy is the right fit for your child.
+Additionally, we offer free screenings to help determine if Play Therapy is the right fit for your child.
 Contact us today to schedule a screening and take the first step toward your child’s mental well-being.